snougo/Hello-World/README.md

 # Hello-World
-this is just a testing!
+This is just a testing project
+Learning and developing Godot Game with Github